How To Stick To An Effective School Routine All Year Long

 Maintaining An Effective After School Routine

-Time after school should be used to relax and have fun, but it’s also important that your child spends time studying and preparing for the school day ahead.
-Help your child strike a healthy balance between homework and fun by ensuring he or she has a productive after school routine.
+Time after school should be used to relax and have fun.
+However, it’s also important that your child spends time studying and preparing for the school day ahead.
+Help your child strike a healthy balance between homework and fun by ensuring they have a productive after school routine.

 Problem: Your child is spending more and more time watching a screen